 Jenner is said to have been interested in the observation of a dairymaid.
 She told him, “I shall never have smallpox, for I have had cowpox.
 I shall never have an ugly pockmarked face.”
 And many other dairy workers commonly believed that infection with cowpox protected them from smallpox.

 Given that the protective effect of cowpox infection was common local knowledge, why was Jenner’s involvement important?
-Jenner decided to systematically test the observation, which then would form the basis of a practical application of the benefit of cowpox infection.
+Jenner decided to systematically test the observation, which would then form the basis for a practical application of the benefit of cowpox infection.

 Jenner scratched some material from a cowpox sore on the hand of a milkmaid into the arm of eight-year-old James Phipps, the son of Jenner's gardener.
 Young Phipps felt poorly for several days, but made a full recovery.

-A short time later, Jenner scratched some matter from a fresh human smallpox sore into Phipps’s arm in an attempt to make him ill with smallpox.
+A short time later, Jenner scratched some matter from a fresh human smallpox sore into Phipps’s arm to make him ill with smallpox.
 Phipps, however, did not contract smallpox.
-Jenner went on to test his idea on other humans and published a report of his findings.
+Jenner tested his idea on other humans and published a report of his findings.

 We know now that the virus that causes cowpox belongs to the Orthopox family of viruses.
 Orthopox viruses also include variola viruses, the ones that cause smallpox.

 Jenner’s method of vaccination against smallpox grew in popularity and eventually spread around the globe.
 About 150 years after Jenner’s death in 1823, smallpox would be making its last gasps.
 The World Health Organization eventually declared smallpox to be eradicated from the planet in 1980, after a massive surveillance and vaccination program.